That-Dev-Girl-Sites/talks.jhalabi.com/style-guide/slides.md

 ---

-<section class="full-screen-img" data-background-image="images/style-guide-organisms.jpg" data-background-size="contain" data-background-color="#fff"></section>
+<section class="full-screen-img" data-background-image="images/style-guide-organisms.jpg" data-background-size="contain" data-background-color="#fff" aria-label="Screenshot of an article page on SFS, with all of the organisms, such as the article header and article body, outlined.
+Combinations of molecules make organisms."></section>

 ---